-11. [LO 3] Jackie has just opened her copy of the Code for the first time.
-She looks at the table of contents and wonders why it is organized the way it is.
+(11) [LO3] Jackie has just opened her Code for the first time.
+She looks at the table of contents and wonders why the Code is organized the way it is.
 She questions whether it makes sense to try and understand the Code's organization.
 What are some reasons why understanding the organization of the Internal Revenue Code may prove useful?